Skip to content

 For these reasons, the powers given under Section 23 of the Anti-Social Behaviour Act, 2003, have been adopted by Tameside.
 This gives an additional strategy to be used as a sanction when parents do not fulfil their responsibility to ensure their children attend school regularly.

-What does the Anti-Social Behaviour Act 2003 do?
+What the Anti-Social Behaviour Act 2003 Does

 Section 23 of the Act gives powers to the Local Education Authority and other designated bodies to issue Penalty Notices where a parent/carer is considered capable but unwilling to secure an improvement in their child’s attendance at school.
 These powers came into force on 27 th February 2004

-What is a Penalty Notice?
+What a Penalty Notice is

 Under existing legislation, parents/carers commit an offence if their child fails to attend school regularly, and the absences are classed as unauthorised.
 Such cases may result in a prosecution under Section 444 of the Education Act, 1996.